-Stacey Wittig's culinary adventures have led her up the Inca Trail in Peru eating fried caterpillars and roasted guinea pig, across the plains of northern Spain on El Camino de Santiago enjoying steamed barnacles, down the canals of Bangkok munching Mango Sticky Rice and through the vineyards of Cinque Terre sipping Chianti Classico.
+Stacey Wittig's culinary adventures have led her up the Inca Trail in Peru eating fried caterpillars and roasted guinea pig, across the plains of northern Spain on Camino de Santiago enjoying steamed barnacles, down the canals of Bangkok munching Mango Sticky Rice and through the vineyards of Cinque Terre sipping Chianti Classico.

 The award-winning writer and photographer launched her career in travel writing after a successful 30-year stint in media sales.
-Arizona Daily Sun, Arizona Vines and Wines magazine, AZ Wine Lifestyles, Forbes Travel, Lake Erie Lifestyles magazine, London Telegraph, Travel + Escape, TravelWorld, USA Today Travel and others have published her colorful travel pieces.
+AAA Arizona Highroads, AAA Via magazine, Arizona Vines and Wines magazine, AZ Wine Lifestyles, Forbes Travel, Lake Erie LifeStyles magazine, London Telegraph, Travel + Escape, TravelWorld, USA Today Travel and others have published her colorful travel pieces.

 National Geographic Traveler online, Arizona Daily Sun, QWEST Dex Travel Section and others have published Wittig's photos of off-the-beaten-path destinations.

 As a savvy social media hack, she "tweets" as @Travelwriter, talks travel on Facebook, blogs on Vagabondinglulu.com and is a coveted foodie for "TasteCasting" events at local restaurants.
 Invited to be a guest blogger on Birdchick.com, she earned a readers' favorite award.
 For three consecutive years she received NATJA awards for her travel pieces.

 "The Grand Canyon State is a remarkable place to call home," declares the wandering writer.